Distributed Inference with Sparse and Quantized Communication: Model and Problem Formulation

 The goal of each agent in the network is to eventually learn the true state $\theta^{\star}$.
 However, the key challenge in achieving this objective arises from an \textit{identifiability problem} that each agent might potentially face.
 To make this precise, define $\Theta^{\theta^{\star}}_i\triangleq\{\theta\in\Theta : l_i(w_i|\theta)=l_i(w_i|\theta^{\star}), \forall w_i\in\mathcal{S}_i\}$.
 In words, $\Theta^{\theta^{\star}}_i$ represents the set of hypotheses that are \textit{observationally equivalent} to $\theta^{\star}$ from the perspective of agent $i$.
 Thus, if $|\Theta^{\theta^{\star}}_i| > 1$, it will be impossible for agent $i$ to uniquely learn the true state $\theta^*$ without interacting with its neighbors.

-Our broad \textbf{goal} in this paper is to develop distributed learning algorithms that resolve the identifiability problem described above despite \textit{sparse} and \textit{imprecise} communication.
-We begin by recalling the following definition from \cite{mitraACC19}.
+Our broad \textbf{goal} in this paper is to develop distributed learning algorithms that resolve the identifiability problem described above despite \textit{sparse} and \textit{imprecise} communication. {To this end, we will first separately explore the ideas of event-triggering for sparse communication, and adaptive quantization for imprecise communication, in Sections \ref{sec:algo} and \ref{sec:quantrule}, respectively.
+We do so to reveal in a clear, understandable way the main ideas underlying each of our algorithms.
+Later, in Section \ref{sec:quant_event}, we will see how these ideas can be effectively combined.} Let us begin by recalling the following definition from \cite{mitraACC19}.

 \begin{definition}(\textbf{Source agents}) An agent $i$ is said to be a source agent for a pair of distinct hypotheses $\theta_p,\theta_q\in\Theta$ if it can distinguish between them, i.e., if $D(l_i(\cdot|\theta_p)||l_i(\cdot|\theta_q)) > 0$, where $D(l_i(\cdot|\theta_p)||l_i(\cdot|\theta_q))$ represents the KL-divergence \cite{cover} between the distributions $l_i(\cdot|\theta_p)$ and $l_i(\cdot|\theta_q)$.
 The set of source agents for pair $(\theta_p,\theta_q)$ is denoted $\mathcal{S}(\theta_p,\theta_q)$.